stuerp/foo_midi/README.md

 v2.8.4.0, 2023-xx-xx, *""*

-* Info tag MIDI_PLAYER contains the name of the MIDI player playing the current track.
+* A new Info tag "MIDI_PLAYER" contains the name of the MIDI player playing the current track.
 * Improved: Error reporting in general and in case of parsing MIDI files with problems.
+* Bug Fix: Playing loops did not always work.
+(Regression)

 v2.8.3.1, 2023-06-03, *"Do you want lyrics with that?
 Redux"*